 Thank you to Joy Ritter for putting together this article for SCARF.

 The left ventricle (chamber) of the heart pumps oxygenated blood through the aorta, a large blood vessel, to the rest of the body.
-In subaortic stenosis (SAS) there is a narrowing (stenosis) of the aorta just below the aortic valve (thus the full technical name - subvalvular aortic stenosis).
+In aortic stenosis there is a narrowing (stenosis) of the aorta.
+The most common type in dogs is subaortic stenosis (SAS) where the narrowing is just below the aortic valve (thus the full technical name - subvalvular aortic stenosis).
 The narrowing can be minor – a few small nodules, or major – a fibrous band constricting the entire aorta.
 The heart must work harder to pump blood past the constriction.
 SAS is NOT usually present at birth, but develops as the dog ages.

 Signs and Symptoms